Neuroscience author, broadcaster and science presenter based at Magdalene College, University of Cambridge

 Bestselling author, broadcaster and neuroscience presenter who lovesbrain based chats plus jogs along the towpath…

 I’m an internationally acclaimed neuroscientist based at the University of Cambridge.
 I love demystifying the human brain on Radio, TV and at Festivals.

-I’ve helped present BBC’s Tomorrow’s World Live and BBC2 Family Brain Games, published ‘Consciousness: A Ladybird Expert Guide’ with Penguin and The Science of Fate, with Hodder in May, 2019, which made The Sunday Times Bestseller and was translated into 8 different languages and Joined up Thinking, with Hodder, in 2022 to critical acclaim.
+I’ve helped present BBC’s Tomorrow’s World Live and BBC2 Family Brain Games, published ‘Consciousness: A Ladybird Expert Guide’ with Penguin, The Science of Fate, with Hodder in 2019 which went on to become a Sunday Times Bestseller and was translated into 8 different languages and Joined up Thinking, with Hodder, in 2022 to critical acclaim.